 I first started off as an undergraduate student in the Exercise Science program here at UB, graduating with my Bachelor of Science in 2016.
 My experience in that program certainly helped me make the transition into the DPT curriculum.

 The first year of the DPT program sets the foundation and basics of the field of physical therapy.
 We are taught the principles of assessing and treating patients that will be seen in the clinical setting.
 You also are provided the opportunity to learn the hands-on practical applications and techniques during the first year.
 It makes everything more interesting and relevant.
 You really get the feeling that you are well on your way to becoming a physical therapist.

-So far I have completed two clinical rotations in completely different settings, acute care and outpatient.
-This has provided me with a better understanding of the spectrum that physical therapy is and has provided valuable insight that will be useful when I decide where I want my professional career to go after graduation.
+I completed clinical rotations in completely different settings, acute care and outpatient.
+This has provided me with a better understanding of the spectrum that physical therapy is and has provided valuable insight that will be useful when I decide where I want my professional career to go.

 My classmates are undoubtedly my favorite part of the program (Class of 2019!)
-From late nights in the library, to our trip to New Orleans for Combined Sections Meeting, we are always supporting, teaching and encouraging each other through every obstacle that comes with graduate school.
+From late nights in the library, to our trip to New Orleans for Combined Sections Meeting, we were always supporting, teaching and encouraging each other through every obstacle that came with graduate school.
 I am forever grateful for them.

 Much like the city of Buffalo itself, UB is slowly on the rise and is setting its sights on becoming one of the premier universities in New York state.
 Graduating from UB signifies having valuable real-world knowledge, being able to collaborate and think critically in an effective manner in order to be the best at what you strive to be.